jasonappah/router/README.md

 # router
 Serves my website and acts as a URL shortener

 This is currently deployed on Vercel and the links are stored in an Airtable base.
-This does have the unintended side effect of my links not working when Airtable goes down, so I need to think of a solution to that, but I'm not really interested in using an *actual* database and then having to make some sort of UI, so it will stay as is for now.
+This does have the unintended side effect of my links not working when Airtable goes down, so I need to think of a solution to that, but I'm not really interested in using an *actual* database and then having to make some sort of UI to manage links, so it will stay as is for now.

 Here's my Airtable base: [https://airtable.com/shrJNnm6FZJgwBEev](https://airtable.com/shrJNnm6FZJgwBEev)